-The provisions of this section apply to Outfall 001 for WET testing.
+The provisions of this section apply to Outfall 001 for whole effluent toxicity (WET) testing.

 - 1. Scope, Frequency, and Methodology - a.
 The permittee shall test the effluent for lethality in accordance with the provisions in this section.
 Such testing will determine compliance with Texas Surface Water Quality Standard 30 TAC § 307.6(e)(2)(B), which requires greater than 50% survival of the appropriate test organisms in 100% effluent for a 24-hour period. - b.
-Within 90 days of initial discharge of the 3.0 MGD facility, the toxicity tests specified shall be conducted once per six months.
+The toxicity tests specified shall be conducted once per six months.
 The permittee shall conduct the following toxicity tests using the test organisms, procedures, and quality assurance requirements specified in this section of the permit and in accordance with "Methods for Measuring the Acute Toxicity of Effluents and Receiving Waters to Freshwater and Marine Organisms," fifth edition (EPA-821-R-02-012) or its most recent update: - 1) Acute 24-hour static toxicity test using the water flea (Daphnia pulex or Ceriodaphnia dubia).
 A minimum of five replicates with eight organisms per replicate shall be used in the control and each dilution. - 2) Acute 24-hour static toxicity test using the fathead minnow (Pimephales promelas).
 A minimum of five replicates with eight organisms per replicate shall be used in the control and each dilution.

-The permittee must perform and report a valid test for each test species during the prescribed reporting period.
-An invalid test must be repeated during the same reporting period.
+A valid test result must be submitted for each reporting period.
+The permittee must report, and then repeat, an invalid test during the same reporting period.
+The repeat test shall include the control and the 100% effluent dilution and use the appropriate number of organisms and replicates, as specified above.
 An invalid test is defined as any test failing to satisfy the test acceptability criteria, procedures, and quality assurance requirements specified in the test methods and permit.

 - c.
 In addition to an appropriate control, a 100% effluent concentration shall be used in the toxicity tests.
-The control and dilution water shall consist of standard, synthetic, moderately hard, reconstituted water. - d.
-This permit may be amended to require a WET limit, a best management practice, a chemical-specific limit, or other appropriate actions to address toxicity.
-The permittee may be required to conduct a toxicity reduction evaluation (TRE) after multiple toxic events.
+Except as discussed in item 2.b., the control and dilution water shall consist of standard, synthetic, moderately hard, reconstituted water. - d.
+This permit may be amended to require a WET limit, a Best Management Practice (BMP), Chemical-Specific (CS) limits, or other appropriate actions to address toxicity.
+The permittee may be required to conduct a Toxicity Reduction Evaluation after multiple toxic events. - e.
+As the dilution series specified in the Chronic Biomonitoring Requirements includes a 100% effluent concentration, the results from those tests may fulfill the requirements of this Section; any tests performed in the proper time interval may be substituted.
+Compliance will be evaluated as specified in item a.
+The 50% survival in 100% effluent for a 24-hour period standard applies to all tests utilizing a 100% effluent dilution, regardless of whether the results are submitted to comply with the minimum testing frequency defined in item b.